karharadon/StTvTest/README.md

+This project is not finished.

-How to setup & launch the automation framework
+How to setup & launch the automation framework:

 Please clone this repository to your local machine with installed software :

-Maven + Java 7 and high + Firefox (Chrome) + driver for browser.
-To run all tests please run in project folder command : mvn test -Dsuite=testNG.xml.
-To run only UI tests run command : mvn test -Dsuite=UItests.xml To run only API tests run command : mvn test -Dsuite=APItests.xml
+Maven + Java + Firefox (Chrome, IE) + driver for browser.
+To run all tests please run in project folder command : mvn test -Dsuite=runAllTests.xml.
+To run only UI tests run command : mvn test -Dsuite=runUItests.xml.
+To run only API tests run command : mvn test -Dsuite=runAPItests.xml

 To execute tests in chrome add "-Dbrowser=firefox" into command line.
-E.x. mvn test site -Dsuite=UItests.xml -Dbrowser=firefox.
+E.x. mvn test -Dsuite=UItests.xml -Dbrowser=firefox.
 By default it starts chrome.